 If you are able to launch the game after doing so, change the game to Windowed mode in the game settings and then reconnect the monitors.

-🛠 Uninstall and reinstall the game.
+🛠 Uninstall and reinstall Age of Empires II: Definitive Edition.

 If you were able to install the game successfully but still encounter crashes in the game, please reinstall the app using these instructions.

 🛠 Move the app to a different drive.